Sources: Gregory, league medical director meet

 Speaking on 105.3 The Fan in Dallas earlier in the week, executive vice president Stephen Jones said teams are not made aware of any potential transgressions before they are announced by the league.

-Gregory has missed 30 of the last 32 regular-season games, including the entire 2017 season, for multiple violations of the substance-abuse policy.
+Gregory has missed 30 of the past 32 regular-season games, including the entire 2017 season, for multiple violations of the substance-abuse policy.
 He was reinstated by the league in July after meeting with commissioner Roger Goodell and played in two of the Cowboys' first three preseason games, recording a sack against the Cincinnati Bengals.

-Because Gregory is in Stage Three of the substance-abuse program, he is subject to testing up to 10 times a month, as well as regular re-evaluations of his clinical resources.
+Because Gregory is in stage three of the substance-abuse program, he is subject to testing up to 10 times a month, as well as regular re-evaluations of his clinical resources.
 Upon reinstatement, Gregory was rooming with a sober partner who was to be with him when the team returned from Oxnard, California, to Texas.